ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 supported by ATSSS.
 As of Release 18 of the 5G System Architecture specification there are three steering functionalities defined for ATSSS: ATSSS-LL, MPTCP and Multipath QUIC.
-ATSSS-LL is a "Lower Layer Functionality" that operates below the IP layer, it can be used to steer to one path or switch from one path to another split all types of traffic including both IP and Ethernet PDU Sessions, but does not support spliting of one traffic flow among multiple path.
+ATSSS-LL is a "Lower Layer Functionality" that operates below the IP layer, it can be used to steer to one path or switch from one path to another split all types of traffic including both IP and Ethernet PDU Sessions, but does not support spliting of one traffic flow among multiple paths.
-MPTCP and Multipath QUIC are so called "Higher Layer Functionalities" and operate above the IP layer to steer, switch and split TCP and UPD traffic respectively.
+MPTCP and Multipath QUIC are so called "Higher Layer Functionalities" and operate above the IP layer to steer, switch and split TCP and UDP traffic respectively.

-The Multipath QUIC steering functionality makes use of multipath capable HTT3 proxies that support the extended CONNECT method with the connect-udp protocol.
+The Multipath QUIC steering functionality makes use of multipath capable HTTP3 proxies that support the extended CONNECT method with the connect-udp protocol.
 The Multipath QUIC steering mode defines two datagram modes that are used for encapsulation of UDP payload.
 The default mode is to send HTTP datagrams unreliably over QUIC datagrams.
 The second, optional mode is to encapsulate UDP payload in HTTP datagrams that are extended with sequence numbers.
 The mode to use is decided based on